tuckerweibell/recipe/.changeset/sixty-tools-rhyme.md

 '@ezcater/recipe': patch
 ---

-style: add z-index to EzModal
+style: add z-indices to EzModal and EzDateInput
 docs: add theming documentation about z-indices and layering
 docs: remove all localhost:8000 references from docs